dfkaye/dfkaye-blog/content/posts/alert-dialog-generator.md

 }
 ```

-And to get that Promise, we have to return an *unfulfilled* Promise from the dialog opener, along with the response object we will update when a user's response value is determined.
+But to get the value from the Promise, we have to return it *unfulfilled* from the dialog opener (we'll find out why in the next section), along with the response object that we update when a user's response value is determined.

 ```js
 var response = { done: false };